 - two miniDIN-8 GeoPorts on back of computer

 - DB-25 SCSI connector on back of computer with SCSI-2 support

 - size (H x W x D): 4.0″ x 13.75″ x 16.0″ (101 x 349 x 406mm)

 - weight: 16 lb.
 (7.2 kg)

 - Low End Mac’s Compleat Guide to Mac OS 9, Charles Moore, Miscellaneous Ramblings, 2008.05.12.
-Declared dead by Steve Jobs 6 years ago, Mac OS 9 remains fast and stable, but Classic software hasn’t kept up with Web changes.
-What Macs support OS 9, where to buy it, and how to update to version 9.2.2.
+Mac OS 9 remains fast and stable, but Classic software hasn’t kept up with the changing internet.
+Which Macs support OS 9, where to buy it, and how to update to 9.2.2.